mark-hahn/emStructObj/README.md

 Status
 ------
 This is a work in progress.
 There are no real docs.
-Just the incomplete notes below.

-The conversion from a C struct to a javascript object, function `emStructObj`, is working with limited formatting options (hex or native).
-The other direction, function `emObjToStruct`, is not implemented yet.
+The conversion from a C struct to a javascript object, function `emStructObj`, is implemented but the other direction, function `emObjToStruct`, is not.

 Features
 --------